 Create Intune Settings Catalog Policy

-In this post, you can learn to create a policy with Intune Settings Catalog.
+This post teaches you to create a policy with the Intune Settings Catalog.
 The 2101 Service Release of Microsoft Intune added a new feature settings catalog to make it easier for MEM Admins to customize, set, and manage device and user policy settings.

-Settings catalog adds functionality for managing and deploying policies, making it easier to find specific settings and simplifying the multiple places where settings are exposed.
+The settings catalog adds functionality for managing and deploying policies.
+It makes it easier to find specific settings and simplifies the multiple places where settings are exposed.

 Patch My PC